Asynchronous Bioplausible Neuron for SNN for Event Vision: Results

 \subsection{Energy Consumption}

-Table \ref{tab:power-consumption} presents an analysis of power consumption, comparing CNN, SotA SNNs and the ABN using the DVS128 hand gesture recognition dataset.
-As proposed in \cite{Aydin2023APerception}, MAC (Multiply-Accumulate operations) and AC (Accumulate Count) were used to calculate power consumption.
-Details are described in supplementary document.
+Table \ref{tab:power-consumption} presents an analysis of power consumption, comparing CNN, SotA SNNs and the ABN using the DVS128 gesture recognition dataset.
+As proposed in \cite{Aydin2023APerception}, MAC (Multiply-Accumulate operations) and AC (Accumulate Count) were used to estimate power consumption.
+A detailed description of power consumption calculations is provided in the supplementary document.

-Methods by \cite{Calabrese2019DHP19:Dataset} and \cite{Baldwin2023Time-OrderedCameras}, employing CNN models, show a higher power consumption of 0.541W and 1.56W, respectively, despite their zero AC.
-In contrast, the SNN models \cite{Aydin2023APerception}, demonstrate significantly lower power usage, with hybrid and SNN models consuming 0.404W and 0.053W, respectively.
-BDETT's \cite{Aydin2023APerception} SNN model further reduces this consumption to 0.046W.
+CNN models such as \cite{Calabrese2019DHP19:Dataset} and \cite{Baldwin2023Time-OrderedCameras}, show a higher power consumption of 0.541W and 1.56W, respectively, despite their zero AC.
+In contrast, using SNN models leads to significantly lower power usage, with hybrid and SNN models \cite{Aydin2023APerception} consuming 0.404W and 0.053W, respectively.
+BDETT's SNN model \cite{Aydin2023APerception} further reduces this consumption to 0.046W.
 Notably, our proposed SNN model outperforms these by achieving the lowest power consumption of just 0.038W, even with a higher AC of 105, underscoring the efficiency of our model in terms of energy usage compared to both CNNs and other SNNs.